The benefits of recycled cotton & textiles

 A final point is that by buying recycled clothing you’re raising collective awareness and increasing demand - encouraging more brands to get involved.
 The more people buy from circular brands then the more brands will become circular.

 At POMP we’re already doing our fair bit with recycled fabrics.
-Our range includes items that are made from 50% post-consumer recycled cotton and 50% GOTS-certified organic cotton, like our men’s sustainable essential t-shirt, below.
+Our range includes items that are made from 50% post-consumer recycled cotton and 50% certified organic cotton, like our men’s sustainable essential t-shirt, below.

 Best organic cotton recycled t-shirt for men | POMP